gajus/redux-immutable/README.md

 // true
 ```

-You can convert the entire state to raw JavaScript object using Immutable.js [`toJS()`](https://facebook.github.io/immutable-js/docs/#/Iterable/toJS) function:
+You can convert the entire state to a raw JavaScript object using Immutable.js [`toJS()`](https://facebook.github.io/immutable-js/docs/#/Iterable/toJS) function:

 ```js
 state = store.getState().toJS();